ejparth/Deep-Learning/README.md

 This Repo includes my journey and learning through Deep learning.\
 went through keras wrapper for TF\
 Implemented Keras and python\
-Further studied lecture and implementation
+Further studied lecture and implementation\
+Studied slope and matrix usage in dl\